House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 It’s an unorthodox, proprietary blend, but it works.
 In our tests, they stopped the blade every time, long before the cut got to the bottom kevlar layer.
 They’re also great at resisting brambles and thorns.
 On top of that, the straps are easy to adjust, making these a good fit for users of all sizes.
 We’d recommend these chaps for users of any kind of saw, no matter the weight or horsepower.

-The price is pretty hefty, but there’s a bigger drawback to be aware of: quality of the sewing.
-Labonville didn’t skimp on protection, but did cut corners when sewing on the straps.
+The price is pretty hefty, but there’s a bigger drawback to be aware of: the quality of the sewing.
+Labonville didn’t skimp on protection but did cut corners when sewing on the straps.
 Make sure to check all the seams on each strap before trusting these chaps to save you from the ER.

 Pros